Imperfect Replication Beats Single Manager Selection 9/10 Times

 (2) the estimated range of a Hedge Fund index replication strategy targeting the gross of fees index returns with a roughly 3% error standard deviation and 1% fees.

-While the replication is imperfect, the range of its return is much narrower and the median outcome is a few hundred basis points higher.
-In roughly 70% of the possible head-to-head outcomes of a randomly selected head-to-head comparison, the replication beats the single manager approach.
+While the replication is imperfect, the range of its return is narrower and the median outcome is a few hundred basis points higher.
+In roughly 70% of the possible head-to-head outcomes of a randomly selected head-to-head comparison, the replication outperforms the single manager approach.

 Sources: Preqin, Barclayhedge, Bloomberg, HFR, Credit Suisse, EurekaHedge, Unlimited calculations.

 It can be hard to intuitively picture the assumed tracking error from the above, so the chart below shows an example replication strategy that exhibits a similar type of modeled variance on a 3yr time frame.
 To align more with shorter-dated evaluation periods, we show the rolling 6m returns.
-The replication example is not perfect, but it’s a pretty good match.
+The replication example is not perfect, but it tracks effectively.
 While the quality of replication in the future can’t be measured, what is shown is in the range of what is plausible using today’s technologies.

 Sources: Barclayhedge, Bloomberg, HFR, Credit Suisse, EurekaHedge, Unlimited calculations.